tum-ens/urbs/doc/workflow.rst

     4,0.561,0.956,0.956,0.461
     ...,...,...,...,...

-You make sure that both the island names and the commodity name match *exactly* with the name given on the other sheets.
+You make sure that both the island names and the commodity name *exactly* match the identifiers used on the other sheets.

 For the demand, you also have no real data for now.
 But with some scaling (divide by 1000), the example series make for a good temporary demand time